asimdev2/asimdev2/README.md

 # Hi, I'm Muhammad Asim 👋
-I'm a final-year Software Engineering student and a .NET Developer passionate about building full-stack applications.
+I'm a final-year Software Engineering student and a **.NET Developer** with a passion for building scalable, high-performance web applications.
-I specialize in ASP.NET Core, Razor Pages, and APIs, and I also work with modern frontend technologies like React.js and AI tools.
+I specialize in **ASP.NET Core, Razor Pages, and APIs**, and also work with modern frontend technologies like **React.js, Tailwind CSS, and Bootstrap**.
+I enjoy designing **end-to-end solutions**, integrating AI tools, and deploying projects for real-world impact.
 ---

 ## 🛠️ Skills